 output.
 The same command allow user to read the value of the output pins as well.

-Digital value 0 appears as 0 voltage and digital value 1 appears as 3.3V at output pins.
+In Blue version of Dorna 2, digital value 0 appears as 0 voltage and digital value 1 appears as 3.3V at output pins.

 At the startup, all output pins are initialized to 0.